-Hidden in a tiny, curving sidestreet, 3 minutes from Plaza del Sol, you will find the Antigua Pastelería del Pozo; get your cameras ready, because you will want to take photos – it’s beautiful!
+Hidden in a tiny, curving side-street, 3 minutes from Madrid’s central square La Puerta del Sol you will find the Antigua Pastelería del Pozo; get your cameras ready because you will want to take photos – it’s beautiful!

 I’ve been buying pastries in this magical place for over 20 years, but it’s been around much longer than that.
-Opening as a baker’s in 1810, it became a cake shop in 1830, and little has changed since then.
-It has all the original decor and fittings, and the traditional recipes and flavours have remained the same too.
+A baker’s in 1810, it became a cake shop in 1830 – little has changed since then.
+It has all the original decor, and the traditional recipes and flavours have remained the same too.

-Their speciality is the “empanada”, which is shortcrust or flaky pastry discs, filled with tuna or meat.
+Their speciality are empanadas filled with tuna or meat.
 You can find these all over Madrid, but few can compete with El Pozo’s.
-They also specialize in seasonal cakes associated with religious festivals – in the photo you can see sweet bread with coloured eggs baked in, traditional at Easter.
-My favourite are the “bunuelos de viento”, available around the end of October; a little like profiteroles, but filled with many different flavours, and simply dusted with a little icing sugar.
-Be careful – they’re addictive!
+They also specialise in seasonal cakes associated with religious festivals – in the photo you can see Roscones, traditional at Christmas.

 Something I have always loved about pastry shops in Madrid is the way they wrap things up and tie them with white string… you feel like you are carrying a little present home with you, even if it’s only a couple of croissants.
-And talking of croissants, Pastelería del Poza makes delicious, buttery ones, just the thing to sustain you while you are wandering round this historic and central area.
+And talking of croissants, Pastelería del Poza makes delicious, buttery ones, just the thing to sustain you while you are wandering around.